Home > Facade > Future Façades Advancements in Technology & Materials

 Mahindra Livespaces, Pune.
 Materials – Glass, concrete and aluminium fins.
 Designed by Aum Architects

 Ar.
-Mehta too votes for Integrated Façade Systems (IFSs) – where different technological solutions are integrated to improve performance and to lower the impact of the building—are still an underdeveloped yet a fast-growing field of research.
-Such systems can reduce solar heat gain, lower air conditioning costs and lessen the glare while maximising the use of natural light and help produce energy.
+Mehta too votes for Integrated Façade Systems (IFSs) – where different technological solutions are integrated to improve performance and to lower the impact of the building—are still an underdeveloped yet fast-growing field of research.
+Such systems can reduce solar heat gain, lower air conditioning costs and lessen the glare while maximising the use of natural light and helping produce energy.
 Ar.
 Chitalwala and Ar.
-Mehta says that developing adaptive façade systems, represent a growing field of research and exploration.
+Mehta says that developing adaptive façade systems represents a growing field of research and exploration.
 These systems react to a single parametric situation and adapt dynamically to changes they detect in stimuli.

-Integrated façades, where different technological solutions are integrated to improve performance and to lower the impact of the building, is a fast-growing field of research with a broad scope of application and significant positive impact on the environment.
+Integrated façades, where different technological solutions are integrated to improve performance and to lower the impact of the building, is a fast-growing field of research with a broad scope of application and a significant positive impact on the environment.
 Today, with the use of technology buildings are getting smarter.
 Energy conservation usually starts from the façade perspective of a building.
-Architects have been connecting their designs with building management systems, while integrating them with the IOD.
-Buildings may also change its behavioural pattern with the climatic and geographical conditions.
+Architects have been connecting their designs with building management systems while integrating them with the IOD.
+Buildings may also change their behavioural patterns with the climatic and geographical conditions.
 Apart from architects, specific consultants need to be involved in the process of designing façades in order to make the built forms more energy-efficient and sustainable.

 Integration of green, photovoltaic and responsive interfaces with relation to climate and human comfort will be the future in opposition to the static, hermetically sealed façades, predicts Ar.
 Kumaran.
-Integration of green will be the important aspect for the ever increasing chemical and noise pollution in the air.
-A ‘Biophilic’ approach has already been adapted in other developed countries in response to global environmental catastrophes.
+Integration of green will be an important aspect of the ever-increasing chemical and noise pollution in the air.
+A ‘Biophilic’ approach has already been adopted in other developed countries in response to global environmental catastrophes.